 See Del Mar Fans & Lighting’s selection of remote ceiling fans.

 If your ceiling fan does not include a remote or wall control, look for a toggle-switch on the motor housing just below the blades.
-Flip the switch to adjust the direction in which the fan blades.
+Flip the switch to change the direction of the fan blades.
 For vertical switches, flip the switch down for downward airflow or flip the switch up for upward airflow.
 For horizontal switches, flip the switch to the left for downward airflow or flip the switch to the right for upward airflow.